The Stable Symplectic category and a conjecture of Kontsevich: A stable version of Kontsevich's conjecture

 Up to a scaling factor of $k!$, $N_k(c_1,\ldots, c_k)$ is the homogeneous degree $2k$ term in the Chern character $ch_k$ for the universal virtual vector bundle over $\BU$.
 Notice that any theory $\E$ such that $\E_\ast$ is a $\Q$-vector space, is complex orientable.

 \begin{thm} Assume that $\E_\ast$ is a $\Q$-vector space.
 Fix a complex orientation on $\E$ (see remark \ref{orient} below).
-Then, in cohomology, the map induced by the projection: is injective onto the free (completed) $\E^\ast$-module generated by the primitives $N_{2k+1}(c_1, \ldots, c_{2k+1})$ in degree $4k+2$, with $k \geq 0$ (see \cite{M}).
+Then, in cohomology, the map induced by the projection: is injective onto the free (completed) $\E^\ast$-module generated by the primitives $N_{2k+1}(c_1, \ldots, c_{2k+1})$ in degree $4k+2$, with $k \geq 0$.
 In particular, the image of $\mathcal{P}(\E)$ is generated by operators acting on $s\Omega(M)$ via multiplication with the classes $ch_{2k+1}(\tau)$ (compare with \cite{KO} Theorem 9). \end{thm} \begin{proof} Since $\E_\ast$ is a $\Q$-vector space, we may assume $\E$ is a generalized Eilenberg--MacLane spectrum.
 Notice that the projection map $\BU \longrightarrow \BUSO$ is a map of H-spaces, and in homology, it maps the indecomposable elements in degrees $4k+2$ isomorphically onto the indecomposables in the Hopf-algebra $\E_\ast(\BUSO)$ (see remark \ref{newton}).
 Dually, it follows that $\mathcal{P}_E(\BUSO)$ maps isomorphically to the completed subspace generated by primitives in degree $4k+2$ in $\mathcal{P}_{\E}(\BU)$.
 By the above discussion, this is the completed subspace generated by the odd Newton polynomials in the Chern classes. \end{proof}

-\begin{corr} Let $G(\E)$ denote the (pro) abelian group generated by the formal exponentials of the form $\Exp(t \, ch_{2k+1}(\tau))$, with $t$ being any homogeneous element of degree $4k+2$ in the $\Q$-vector space $\E_\ast$, where $k \geq 0$.
-Then $G(\E)$ acts by degree-preserving monoidal automorphisms on the functor $\mathcal{F}_{\E}$.
-In particular, $G(\E)$ is a subgroup of the motivic Galois group.
+\begin{corr} Working in characteristic zero, let $G(\E)$ denote the (pro) abelian group generated by the formal exponentials of the form $\Exp(t \, ch_{2k+1}(\tau))$, with $t$ being any homogeneous element of degree $4k+2$ in the $\Q$-vector space $\E_\ast$, where $k \geq 0$.
+Then $G(\E)$ acts by degree-preserving monoidal automorphisms on the category $sh\ess \wedge_{s\Omega} \E$ that fix each object.
+In particular, $G(\E)$ is a subgroup of the Galois group of automorphisms $G_{s\Omega}(\E)$.
 Presently, we will describe a canonical integral form for this group. \end{corr}

 \begin{remark} The reader may wish to verify that the completed subspace generated by the odd Newton polynomials in the Chern classes is independent of the choice of complex orientation.
-In particular, the same holds for the group $G(\E)$. \end{remark}
+In particular, the same holds for the group $G(\E)$.
+The reader may also verify that the action of $G(\E)$ restricts to the identity on the subgroup: $\pi_0(s\Omega(M,N)) \subset \pi_\ast (s\Omega(M,N) \wedge_{s\Omega} \E)$. \end{remark}